Prey (2017 video game): Gameplay design

-Emergent gameplay was a goal of Arkane: while they had given the players abilities to take on Prey in a full action mode or full stealth mode, they wanted players to find a way to complete the game in their own manner.
-They recognized players may take one specific set of skills and weapons and avoided including any enemies or obstacles that would be impossible to surpass because they did not specialize in the right skills, providing a means to bypass such areas.
-Arkane restricted how many horror elements they would include, since they could not predict where the player's attention would be, providing another reason why they opted not to consider Prey a horror game.
-Some elements supporting emergent gameplay arose during testing of the game's various systems.
-One of the Typhon aliens, the Mimic, was inspired by the creature of the same name from Dungeons & Dragons, and was programmed to take the form of any object smaller than itself in the room, avoiding the use of scripted events and allowing the alien's artificial intelligence to decide what to replicate.
-Separately, one of the tools developed by Arkane was the psychoscope, which allows players to scan an alien and learn and then use its powers; when the programmers learned of this, they quickly found that having players be able to copy the Mimic's power created a depth of new gameplay options, such as taking the form of a small object to sneak into small places or taking the form of a non-flammable object to roll through fire-laden areas.
-Enabling emergent gameplay in Prey allowed for speedrunners to take advantage of the game's tools, particularly the Gloo Cannon that can create platforms on surfaces to access areas Arkane did not intend to be accessed without other tools.
+Emergent gameplay was a goal of Arkane: while they had given the players abilities to take on Prey in a full action mode or full stealth mode, they wanted players to find a way to complete the game in their own manner, improvising using the game's various systems.
+They avoided including enemies or obstacles that would be impossible to surpass because a player did not specialize in the right skills and provided a means to bypass such areas.
+One of the Typhon aliens, the Mimic, was inspired by the creature of the same name from Dungeons & Dragons and was programmed to take the form of any object smaller than itself in the room without the use of scripted events, instead allowing the alien's artificial intelligence to decide what to replicate.
+The Psychoscope, which allows players to scan an alien to learn and use its powers, also created new but unexpected gameplay options, such as taking the form of a small object to sneak into small places or taking the form of a non-flammable object to roll through fire-laden areas.
+Inspired by Dishonored, Prey had in-game consequences of both an emotional and a mechanical nature for certain player actions.
+How the player interacts with its cast of non-playable characters may alter its ending, and using too many Typhon upgrades may result in gameplay alterations.